Short Description

 Types of extensions possible

-WordPress extensions are called plugins.
+WordPress extensions are called plugins

 Plugins can

-1. Show Custom Functionalities in Pages and Blogs.
-See add_shortcode below
+- Show Custom Functionalities in

-2. Extend/Replace Core funtionalities with hooks
+below - Extend/Replace Core funtionalities with

 How system identifies extension